 Type your UK mobile number and set the deposit amount to £5.
 If the casino uses preset buttons (£10, £20, £30), look for a custom amount field – not all sites display £5 as a default option.
 If no custom field exists, the minimum may be £10 at that particular site.

 You will receive an SMS asking you to reply with “Y” or tap a confirmation link.
-Once confirmed, the charge is applied to your phone bill or deducted from your PAYG credit.
+Once confirmed, the charge is applied to your mobile bill or deducted from your PAYG credit.
 The total charged will be approximately £5.75 after the processor fee.

 | Network | Phone bill deposits? | Notes |